Russian gas and EU law high on agenda as Scholz visits Poland | Law-Order

 - Germany

+"There are issues that we are discussing with each other in Europe, issues that are being assessed differently; for example, when it comes to questions of the rule of law," Scholz was quoted as saying by German broadcaster ARD.
+POLAND FINED

+The European Court of Justice has imposed fines on Poland after it found that judicial reforms passed by the right-wing Law and Justice (PiS) party breached EU law.
+Poland has refused to pay the fine and its top court has ruled that Polish law can take precedence over EU rules.

-Yet Germany's new government has not made a public commitment that it would halt the Nord Stream 2 pipeline if Russia were to invade Ukraine, as demanded by Poland and the United States.
+Germany's new government, sworn in on Wednesday, has not made a public commitment that it would halt the Nord Stream 2 pipeline if Russia were to invade Ukraine, as demanded by Poland and the United States.
 Russia has been amassing troops on its border with Ukraine, sparking fears of a possible invasion.
-U.S. President Joe Biden warned Putin on Tuesday that Nord Stream 2 could be disrupted and tough economic sanctions put in place if troops invade.
+U.S. President Joe Biden on Tuesday warned Russian counterpart Vladimir Putin that Nord Stream 2 could be disrupted and tough economic sanctions put in place if troops invade.

-U.S. officials have told members of Congress they have an understanding with Germany about shutting down the Nord Stream 2 pipeline if Russia invades Ukraine, a senior congressional aide said on Tuesday.
-German officials have not confirmed those reports but Scholz said on Wednesday that there would be consequences if Russia breached Ukraine's border.
+U.S. officials have told members of Congress they have an understanding with Germany about shutting down Nord Stream 2 if Russia invades Ukraine, a senior congressional aide said on Tuesday.
+German officials have not confirmed those reports but Scholz said on Wednesday that there would be consequences if Russia breached Ukraine's border, a line confirmed by the Group of Seven richest democracies on Sunday.

-German Foreign Minister Annalena Baerbock struck a reconciliatory tone on Poland's legal dispute with Brussels during a visit to Warsaw on Friday, saying that Germany would help find a solution.
-The European Court of Justice has imposed fines on Poland after it found that judicial reforms passed by the right-wing Law and Justice (PiS) party breached EU law.

-Poland has refused to pay the fine and its own top court has ruled that Polish law can take precedence over EU rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)